RBVI/minrms/README.md

 ## Background

-Similarity in the amino acid sequence of proteins can be difficult to detect if they are evolutionarily distant.
+Proteins from evolutionarily distant ancestors can have amino acid sequences which are so different that traditional sequence alignment methods can fail to detect any similarity.
 However similarity in the 3D structure of proteins often persists long [after the sequences have diverged.](https://doi.org/10.1006/jmbi.1993.1489) It is possible to detect evolutionary similarity between proteins from